Star and Garter Theatre

 Nearby Theaters

 This theatre was located on W. Madison Street just west of N. Halsted Street.
-It was originally opened in 1908 as a 1,955-seat burlesque theatre, not the burlesque of the 1940’s and 1950’s, but closer to vaudeville at this time.
+It was originally opened on February 9, 1908 as a 1,955-seat burlesque theatre, not the burlesque of the 1940’s and 1950’s, but closer to vaudeville at this time.
 Later, the Star & Garter became a vaudeville house, and later still, a movie theatre.
-It was closed in September 1971.
+It was closed in September 1971 presenting movies.

-Demolished, in 1973, the site of the Star & Garter Theatre is now a parking lot for Mid City National Bank in an upscale area.
+Demolished, in February/March 1972, the site of the Star & Garter Theatre is now a parking lot for Mid City National Bank in an upscale area.

 Just login to your account and subscribe to this theater.